Join our mailing list to keep up-to-date with our latest news and eventsSubscribe to our newsletter

 13 August, 6-9pm

-Launched in July 2009 by artists Nicola Streeten and Sarah Lightman, LDC is the first women-led graphic novel forum in the UK.
+Explore the extraordinary life and work of Charlotte Salomon with Laydeez do Comics, the first women-led graphic novel forum.
 Hear from Corinne Pearlman, Creative Director of Myriad Editions, speaking about their latest publication, ‘The Inking Woman’, celebrating 250 years of the work of women cartoonists in Britain.

 Pow!
 Bam!
 Oy!
 Comic Book Late